inductiva/inductiva/docs/cli/overview.md

    .. tab:: `tasks`

-      Create and manage your simulation tasks.
+      Create and track your simulation tasks.

    .. tab:: `logs`